-The practice used patient surveys, comment cards and verbal comments to obtain staff and patients' views about the service.
-Patients were also encouraged to complete the NHS Friends and Family Test (FFT).
+The practice used patient surveys to obtain staff and patients' views about the service.
+We saw that all feedback was positive.

+Patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
+The latest results of the FFT were displayed in the waiting room.